 From £25 per person

-Enjoy a full day of family fun with unlimited access to The Copse short course, plus a delicious lunch at the Goodwood Bar and Grill.
+Enjoy a full day of family fun with unlimited access to The Copse which includes the Short Course and Short Game area, plus a delicious lunch at the Goodwood Bar and Grill.

 Located at the Golf At Goodwood Academy, The Copse is a brand-new short game area and six-hole short course designed by James Edwards of EDI Design.
 With holes from 50-90 yards and five dedicated practice zones, it’s ideal for honing your skills or enjoying a fun day out.
 Perfect for all ages, with all-day access and lunch at the Goodwood Bar and Grill included.